-Docker has revolutionized how we package and deploy applications.
+Docker changed how many teams package and deploy applications.
 Combined with preview environments, you can ensure that what works in development works exactly the same way in your preview—and eventually in production.

 Why Docker for Preview Environments?